permutationlock/zimpl/motivation.md

 }
 ```

-A big drawback now is that the function signature is long and the call
+Unfortunately, now the function signature is long and the call
 site is verbose.
-Additionally, if we ever want to use a `handler`
+Additionally, if we need to take a `handler`
-parameter in another function then the callback parameters
+somewhere else, then the callback parameters
-would need to be defined again separately.
+will need to be defined again separately.

 The logical next step would be to create a struct type to hold all of
 the callback functions.